kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ###### What are other known failure modes?

-- Pods Pending Indefinitely (Gang Starvation)
-  - Detection: Pods with workloadRef remain in Pending state for an extended period
+- Pods Pending Indefinitely - Waiting for Gang Assembly (PreEnqueue)
+  - Detection:
+    - Check Pod Events/Status.
+Expected reason: a message indicating that the pod is waiting for more gang members.
+    - The number of pending pods belonging to the group is less than minCount.
+  - Mitigations:
+    - Ensure the controller created all required pods.
+    - If intended, delete the Workload object to disable gang scheduling (fallback to best-effort scheduling) if acceptable.
+  - Diagnostics:
+    - Scheduler logs at V=4 searching for "workload" to trace the decision flow.
+    - Verify minCount in the Workload matches the number of pods created by the Job/Controller.
+  - Testing:
+    - Covered by integration tests submitting partial gangs.
+- Pods Pending Indefinitely - Gang cannot fit (Resource Constraints)
+  - Detection: Check Pod Events/Status.
+Expected reason: a message indicating that minCount pods could not be scheduled.
-  - Metrics: `scheduler_pod_group_scheduling_attempts_total` with result unschedulable increases constantly for a specific group.
+  - Metrics: `scheduler_pod_group_scheduling_attempts_total` with result unschedulable.
-  - Events: Repeated `FailedScheduling` events on the Pods with workloadRef.
+  - Mitigations:
+    - Scale up the cluster (add nodes) or delete other real-workloads to free up space.
-  - Mitigations: If the gang cannot fit due to resource constraints, delete the Workload object which should disable the gang-scheduling TODO(mm4tt@): Discuss with Wojtek
+    - If intended, delete the Workload object to disable gang scheduling (fallback to best-effort scheduling) if acceptable.
+  - Diagnostics:
-  - Diagnostics: Scheduler logs at V=4 searching for "workload" to see detailed reasons why the placement failed (e.g., "minCount not met").
+    - Scheduler logs at V=4 searching for "workload" to see detailed reasons why the placement failed.
+  - Testing:
-  - Testing: Covered by integration tests where gangs larger than available cluster capacity are submitted.
+    - Covered by integration tests submitting gangs larger than cluster capacity.

 ###### What steps should be taken if SLOs are not being met to determine the problem?